esitarz/docs-1/content/platform-guides/authentication/impersonation.md

 ---
-Title: Impersonation
+title: Impersonation
-author: OrderCloud.io
-Date: 2018-03-19 15:32:44.250255
-Tags: authentication
+date: 2018-04-16
 ---

 ## Overview

 In some instances, you may want to allow a user to order on behalf of another user.
-We see this use case a lot in Customer Service Desk and Call Center scenarios where customers will call their orders in and the service rep places the order on the customer’s behalf.
+We see this use case a lot in Customer Service Desk and Call Center scenarios where customers will call their orders in and the service rep places the order on the customerâs behalf.
 This workflow preserves the reporting data, email notifications, and presents the catalog ordering rules the buyer is configured for.

 The OrderCloud.io API supports this capability by allowing certain users to make API calls on behalf of a buyer user, which we refer to as impersonation.